bcgsc/pori_ipr_api/README.md

 #### Install
 ======================================

-After pulling or cloning down the repository, the server's dependencies need to be installed:
+After cloning the repository, the application's dependencies need to be installed:
 ```
 npm install
 ```